MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 ## Making Code Connections

 Before we can control the bunny via XCode, we first must make a connection to it in SpriteBuilder.
-To do this, select your bunny in *MainScene.ccb* and go to the code connections tab (second tab on the top-right).
-Give the bunny the variable name *hero*, and make sure it's a Doc root var:
+To do this, select your bunny in *MainScene.ccb*. **Make sure you've selected the bunny - a common mistake is to create code connections with the wrong CCNodes.** Go to the code connections tab (second tab on the top-right) and give the bunny the *Doc root var* name *hero*:

 ![](./TutorialImages/SpriteBuilder_connectHero.png)